-2 Under the individual-animal approach, a base value is established for each animal at the time it enters a group.
+Under the individual-animal approach, a base value is established for each animal at the time it enters a group.
 This approach may be appropriate for small seedstock operations and race horse breeders.
 Base values for an individual animal are changed only when an animal enters a new group.
 When base values change, the new values are used only for animals that move into a new group.
 Thus, individual cows in a herd could have different base values at a point in time.
 When an animal enters a new group, the change in base value must be counted as income or loss.
 This procedure has an advantage in that base values can be changed frequently without requiring any calculation of the effect of change on net income.
+The change in base value is reflected as animals move into new groups.
 The effect on net income is gradual and occurs automatically.